ayushmanbt/Portfolio2.0/pages/_posts/firstPost.md

 So here we passed the action to be dispatched imported from ./actions to the onClick event listener of the button "+1" and passed in the payload of 1 as previously we used a payload with the action definition and the reducer action.

-So this was the basic overview of using redux with react.
-There are still a lot to discuss about redux, which I might do in another post.
+So this was the basic overview of using Redux with React.
+There is still a lot to explore Redux, which I might do in another post.

 Now let's jump to context API.

 ## Working with Context API

-**Context API** is the Built in way of react to handle global state management and it is easier than **Redux**
+**Context API** is the built-in way of React to handle global state management and it is easier than **Redux**

 ### Important things

-**_provider_**: This is a react component with a state and it returns JSX
+**_provider_**: This is a React component with a state and it returns JSX

 **_context_**: it is created using a function called createContext()